craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/i_ Chapter Eleven - Maintaining Kailkeep.md

 ## Examining the Existing Levels of the Hells
 ### False Allure
 #### Level One
-- Kobolds of Kailkeep pay these retirees in food and supplies to produce weapons and armor.
+- Kobolds of Kailkeep pay the retirees on *Level One* in food and supplies to produce weapons and armor.
 - Crude Metalworks forges the metals given to them by the Kobolds into the lengths and shapes required for Fine Metalworks to create their finished products.

 ### Lower Hells